3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 Notify OPM using the Notification to Law Enforcement Agency of Abuse Neglect Report.

-5. Document in the Intake Assessment the notification of the Policy Violation Assessment to the County Department and the oversight authority (if applicable).
+4. Document in the Intake Assessment the notification of the Policy Violation Assessment to the County Department and the oversight authority (if applicable).

-6. Submit the Policy Violation Assessment to the CICC SSS in Georgia SHINES for approval.
+5. Submit the Policy Violation Assessment to the CICC SSS in Georgia SHINES for approval.

-The CICC SSS will:
+The CISS will:

-4. Ensure the following notifications occur upon acceptance of a Policy Violation Assessment and it is documented in the Intake Assessment:
+2. Ensure the following notifications occur upon acceptance of a Policy Violation Assessment and it is documented in the Intake Assessment:

 1. The legal and boarding (if applicable) County Director(s) and CICC POC(s) via email; and